sdcnku/micropython/docs/library/omv.image.rst

    regions that fall between these thresholds will be considered.
 For RGB565 images each tuple needs to have six values (l_lo, l_hi, a_lo, a_hi, b_lo, b_hi) - which are minimums and maximums for the LAB L, A, and B channels respectively.
-To easy usage this function will automatically fix swapped min and max values.
-Additionally, a tuple is larger than six values the rest are ignored.
+For easy usage this function will automatically fix swapped min and max values.
+Additionally, if a tuple is larger than six values the rest are ignored.
 Conversely, if the tuple is too short the rest of the thresholds are assumed to be zero.

    .. note::

-      To get the thresholds for the object you want to track just select (click and drag) on the object you want to track.
+      To get the thresholds for the object you want to track just select (click and drag) on the object you want to track in the IDE frame buffer.
 The histogram will then update to just be in that area.
 Then just write down where the color distribution starts and falls off in each histogram channel.
       These will be your low and high values for ``thresholds``.
 It's best to manually determine the thresholds versus using the upper and lower quartile statistics because they are too tight.

+      The latest version of OpenMV IDE features a threshold editor to help make picking thresholds easer.
+It lets you control the threshold with sliders so you can see what the thresholds are segmenting.

    ``roi`` is the region-of-interest rectangle tuple (x, y, w, h).
 If not specified, it is equal to the image rectangle.
 Only pixels within the ``roi`` are operated on.

-   ``x_stride`` is the number of pixels to skip when searching for
+   ``x_stride`` is the number of x pixels to skip when searching for a blob.
+   Once a blob is found the line fill algorithm will be pixel accurate.
+   Increase ``x_stride`` to speed up finding blobs if blobs are know to be large.

+   ``y_stride`` is the number of y pixels to skip when searching for a blob.
+   Once a blob is found the line fill algorithm will be pixel accurate.
+   Increase ``y_stride`` to speed up finding blobs if blobs are know to be large.

    ``invert`` inverts the thresholding operation such that instead of matching pixels inside of some known color bounds pixels are matched that are outside